octabytes/blog/content/posts/superset/superset-sso-with-google-integration/index.md

 ---
-draft: true
+draft: false
 title: "Superset SSO with Google integration"
-date: "2024-02-17"
+date: "2024-11-20"
-description: "We will be knowing more about Superset SSO with Google integration.
-Seamless Integration of Superset with Google SSO for Enhanced Data Analysis

-Understanding Superset SSO with Google Integration

-Incorporating Single Sign-On (SSO) with Google in Apache Superset not only streamlines the authentication process but also enhances the overall user experience."
-tags: []
+description: "This post covers the integration of Single Sign-On (SSO) with Google in Apache Superset, offering a step-by-step guide on setup and troubleshooting.
+It also highlights the process of connecting Google Sheets as a data source and resolving common SSO challenges."
+tags: [Superset, SSO, Google, Integration, Apache Superset, OAuth, Google Sheets, Authentication, Troubleshooting, Data Analysis]
-categories: [Business Intelligence]
+categories: [Applications, Business Intelligence]
 cover:
   image: images/cover.png
   caption: "Superset SSO with Google integration"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-We will be knowing more about [Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io) SSO with Google integration.
+We will be knowing more about [Superset](https://octabyte.io/applications/business-intelligence/superset) SSO with Google integration.
 Seamless Integration of Superset with Google SSO for Enhanced Data Analysis

 ### Understanding Superset SSO with Google Integration